Enforcement of criminal tax law is aggressive, so it’s important to know your rights if special agents from the IRS show up at your door

 The IRS employs over 3,000 special agents dedicated to uncovering and investigating tax fraud.
 These agents have at their disposal a number of computer, accounting, surveillance and investigative resources.
 They have the power to issue summons for financial information and can freeze bank accounts and seize assets if doing so is deemed necessary for the purposes of an investigation.

-First, if you have not received any prior letters from the IRS concerning one of your tax returns, the odds are very high that these are IRS special agents in Dallas, TX and nationwide.
+First, if you have not received any prior letters from the IRS concerning one of your tax returns, the odds are very high that these are IRS special agents.
 It is important to fully realize that these agents are not investigating a mere civil matter.
 Special agents only investigate criminal cases.
-When a special agent wants to ask you questions about your tax returns — personal or corporate — it is a loud and clear signal that you are under criminal investigation.